 This is a signed, 150 mile circular route, mainly on quiet roads, which roughly follows the West Yorkshire County Boundary.
 Terrain varies from the flat rolling farmlands in the northeast section within the Leeds Metropolitan Area, to the strenuous rises of the Pennine hills to the west.
 The whole route can be rode by the fittest cyclist or alternatively use the guide to plan shorter rides between points of interest, which include the tourist centres of Ilkley, Wetherby, Hebden Bridge and Haworth, picturesque villages, and a whole range of landscapes.
 The map can be received by sending an A5 SAE to the contact address.
 Sorry currently out of stock

 Transpennine Trail – Leeds section

 This mostly off road route follows the Aire and Calder Navigation to the south, past the Royal Armouries and Thwaite Mills Industrial Museum, to the nature reserve at Fleet Bridge and on to Wakefield.
-Information can be viewed online at www.transpenninetrail.org.uk or you can download a map below or send an SAE to the contact address.
+Information can be viewed online at www.transpenninetrail.org.uk or you can download a map from this page or send an SAE to the contact address.

 Garforth to City Centre

 This route uses quiet roads, bridleways and cycle tracks to link Garforth to Thorpe Park, Whitkirk, Temple Newsam Colton, Halton, Richmond Hill and the City Centre.